sperciva/sperciva.github.io/README.md

 * The North American Plant Phenotyping Network (NAPPN)

 **Non-academic**
-* I play viola and serve as a board member of the MSU Concert Orchestra
+* I serve as principal violist and as the events coordinator of the MSU Concert Orchestra
 * I am a member of MSU's Club Gymnastics team
 * I love alpacas